teunhermans/teunhermans.github.io/index.md

 title: Home
 ---

-# 👋 Hi, I'm [Teun]
+# 👋 Hi, I'm Teun

-Welcome to my project portfolio!
+Welcome to my github page!

 I am a graduating Data Science student, in the past years, I have worked on many projects.
 Below are a few of them!